Take 5 weeks this summer to teach in Thailand ... and receive a cash stipend!

 GeoVisions has screened all jobs and schools and provides all of the benefits listed below for the Placement Fee:

 - A week of extensive training during orientation to include extensive Thai culture and language orientation program that covers Thai history, politics, geography and culture, all taught by area experts.

 - Your teaching placement.

 - An experienced U.S. based GeoVisions Program Manager who will serve as your coordinator and liaison with our in-country staff in Thailand.

 - Professional, locally-based staff to provide orientation, supervision and guidance throughout your stay.

-- Airport pickup in Bangkok is provided if you arrive no more than 4 days before the start of orientation.
+- Local airport pickup is provided if you arrive between 7 am – 7 pm on the day prior to orientation.
 Pick up is not provided if you arrive late for the program.

 - Comprehensive peer lesson plan resource.

 - Extensive medical, accident and dental insurance along with emergency evacuation insurance for US citizens.